What is Obstetric Fistula?

 How is Obstetric Fistula Prevented?

-The best solution to eradicate obstetric fistula injuries is to prevent them from occurring in the first place.
+The best solution to eradicate obstetric fistula injuries is to prevent them entirely.

-Drs Reg and Catherine Hamlin’s original plan for working in Ethiopia was to train midwives so that all women would have access to a clean, safe birth.
-In 2007, Dr Catherine Hamlin returned to this original vision with the development of the Hamlin College of Midwives.
+Drs.
+Reg and Catherine Hamlin initially aimed to train midwives for clean, safe births.
+In 2007, Dr. Catherine Hamlin returned to this vision with the establishment of the Hamlin College of Midwives.

 Click here to read more about Hamlin Fistula Ethiopia’s Prevention Program.